-The Snæfellsnes peninsula is off the beaten path compared to the more popular area of South Iceland, so there are fewer tourists in general – and also fewer amenities.
+The Snaefellsnes Peninsula is off the beaten path compared to the more popular area of South Iceland, so there are fewer tourists in general – and also fewer amenities.
 So much so that I struggled to find a café to grab a drink and a bite to eat in the fishing villages in the far west of the peninsula (two places I read about in a guidebook were both closed, even though it was the high season).
 Therefore, my top tip is to bring food & drink with you and take advantage of cafes in the bigger towns along the way: Borgarnes or Grundarfjörður.

 Most people explore Iceland by car, as it is such a wonderfully scenic place to drive.
 The route I recommend goes anti-clockwise around the peninsula.
-If you’re starting the day tour from Reykjavik, you can get to the Snæfellsnes peninsula by taking route 1 north from Iceland, and then turning onto route 54 at Borgarnes, which will take you into the peninsula.
+If you’re starting the day tour from Reykjavik, you can get to the Snaefellsnes Peninsula by taking route 1 north from Iceland, and then turning onto route 54 at Borgarnes, which will take you into the peninsula.
 If you’re detouring into the peninsula from your road trip around the Ring Road, then you’ll take the same turning as above if you’re travelling clockwise and if you’re going anti-clockwise (coming from North Iceland), you’ll turn off on route 56 and then route 54.

-The total route from Reykjavik takes around 6 hours of driving.
+The route from Reykjavik takes around 6 hours of driving in total.
 You’ll break that up with lots of stops, but you need to be comfortable with that amount of driving.

 And of course, driving in Iceland isn’t like driving anywhere else – because there’s hardly any traffic and every road has stunning landscape scenery.
-And the roads in the Snæfellsnes peninsula are some of the most spectacular – so I think those hours in the car or camper van will fly by.
+And the roads in the Snaefellsnes Peninsula are some of the most spectacular – so I think those hours in the car or camper van will fly by.

 Snaefellsnes Peninsula Map

-Here’s an interactive map of the things to do in the Snæfellsnes peninsula:
+Here’s an interactive map of the best things to do in the Snaefellsnes Peninsula:

 Best Things to do in the Snaefellsnes Peninsula